hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `verify_server_certificate` - (Optional) True if the master's common name value is checked during the SSL handshake.

+The optional `clone` supports:
+* `source_instance_name` - Name of the source instance which will be cloned
+* `pitr_timestamp_ms` - Timestamp of the point in time that should be restored, requires the instance to have point in time recovery enabled (Optional)

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are